NickLeko/icu-code-blue-early-warning/MODEL_CARD.md

   - Provider performance evaluation
   - Staffing or operational ranking

-- All clinical use should be:
+- Any clinical use should be:
   - Transparent
   - Auditable
   - Reviewed by a multidisciplinary governance group